|Iceland Winter Photography Tour: Aurora, Ice Caves, Glaciers, Scenery - 2020

 Wake up early and start your day with photography at first light on the beach of Reynisfjara, featuring columnar basalt formations and the Reynisdrangar rocks standing in the sea.
 You will then head east, spending time photographing the great lava fields from the 1783 Laki eruption, keeping on to the Vatnajökull region.
 Vatnajökull is the largest glacier or ice cap outside the polar areas in Europe.

-You will spend 3 nights at FossHotel Glacier Lagoon.
+You will spend 3 nights at a beautiful farm near the Glacier Lagoon.
 From our base we will explore the numerous glaciers in the area and make visits to the iceberg graveyard, where waves toss up ice from the glacial lagoon onto the black beach.
 You will also get to venture into the dreamlike world of ice caves.
 This area is all about ice and we are hoping for clear nights and Aurora Borealis activity.

 Landscapes, Mountains, Villages